7 minute read

 This is wrong in three ways (-mtime counts days, + means “more than,” the h suffix doesn’t exist).
 The correct command is find . -mmin -60.

 The model is also oblivious to macOS.
-“Show my IP address” returns ip a — Linux, doesn’t exist on macOS.
+“Show my IP address” returns ip a, a Linux command that doesn’t exist on macOS.
 It doesn’t know pbcopy, caffeinate, mdfind, pmset, or sips.
 It reaches for systemctl, lsusb, iwconfig every time.

 Some hallucinations are dangerous.
-Asked for a soft git reset, it generated git reset --hard HEAD~1 — destroys uncommitted changes.
-The inspect-before-run design isn’t safety theater.
-It’s load-bearing.
+Asked for a soft git reset, it generated git reset --hard HEAD~1, which destroys uncommitted changes.
+This is why Ctrl+G never executes anything.

 What I tried